Workshops & events

 Do you want to leave a lighter footprint?
 Simplify your lifestyle & enjoy more of the good stuff?
 Save money & our environment at the same time?
 Connect with like-minded others in your community?
 If yes to any of these, then Living Smart is for you!

-This award-winning course runs over 7 sessions from 5:30pm - 8pm, starting Monday 22 June to 10 August, & includes a daytime local field trip during the school holidays.
+This award-winning 7 session course runs over 6 weeks from 5:30pm - 8pm, starting Tuesday 18 August, & includes a daytime local field trip.

-This community sustainability program is hosted by the Shire of Augusta Margaret River & the only cost to you for 7 session is $40!
-Please book early to avoid disappointment, as places on this popular course will be limited to 20 people due to COVID-19 restrictions.
-Tickets available at https://www.eventbrite.com.au/e/sustainability-course-tickets-107023319630
+This community sustainability program is hosted by the Shire of Augusta Margaret River & the only cost to you for 7 sessions is $100 + booking fee!
+Please book early to avoid disappointment, as places on this popular course sold out within days last course.
+Tickets available at https://www.eventbrite.com.au/e/sustainability-course-tickets-115156476120

 What participants say about Living Smart: http://livingsmart.org.au/living-smart-video-what-participants-have-to-say/